Manage credentials in Azure Automation

 $user = "MyDomain\MyUser" $pw = ConvertTo-SecureString "PassWord!" -AsPlainText -Force $cred = New-Object –TypeName System.Management.Automation.PSCredential –ArgumentList $user, $pw New-AzureAutomationCredential -AutomationAccountName "MyAutomationAccount" -Name "MyCredential" -Value $cred

-Using a PowerShell credential
+Get a credential asset

-PSCredential object that you can use with an activity or cmdlet that requires a PSCredential parameter.
+PSCredential object that you can use with a cmdlet that requires a credential.
 You can also retrieve the properties of the credential object to use individually.
-The object has a property for the username and the secure password.
+The object has properties for the user name and the secure password.

-Get-AzureRmAutomationCredential does not return a PSCredential that can be used for authentication.
+PSCredential object that can be used for authentication.
 It only provides information about the credential.
-If you need to use a credential in a runbook you must use the Get-AutomationPSCredential to retrieve the PSCredential object.
+If you need to use a credential in a runbook, you must retrieve it as a

-Textual runbook sample
+Textual runbook example

 $myCredential = Get-AutomationPSCredential -Name 'MyCredential' $userName = $myCredential.UserName $securePassword = $myCredential.Password $password = $myCredential.GetNetworkCredential().Password

-Graphical runbook sample
+Graphical runbook example

 The following image shows an example of using a credential in a graphical runbook.
-In this case, it's being used to provide authentication for a runbook to Azure resources as described in Authenticate Runbooks with Azure AD User account.
+In this case, the credential provides authentication for a runbook to Azure resources, as described in Use Azure AD in Azure Automation to authenticate to Azure.
 The first activity retrieves the credential that has access to the Azure subscription.
-The Add-AzureAccount activity then uses this credential to provide authentication for any activities that come after it.
-A pipeline link is here since Get-AutomationPSCredential is expecting a single object.
+The account connection activity then uses this credential to provide authentication for any activities that come after it.
+A pipeline link is used here since

 Get-AutomationPSCredential, they can also pass credential assets via parameters.
 For more information, see Compiling configurations in Azure Automation DSC.

 import automationassets from automationassets import AutomationAssetNotFound # get a credential cred = automationassets.get_automation_credential("credtest") print cred["username"] print cred["password"]